marksark/latchel-react/README.md

-# Latchel Take Home Coding Assessments
+# Latchel Take Home Coding Assessment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tasks

-- Clone this React App Skeleton, create a separate branch for yourself
+Clone this React App Skeleton, create a separate branch for yourself

+1)
 - Make an API call to the Space X launches `https://api.spacexdata.com/v3/launches` (axios is already installed in package.json)
 - Save the data returned from the API call in a variable
 - Display the data (name & flight number only `Mission Name - 1`) in a new component called ResultCard
+- Add a click handler to each result card, when clicked, programatically loop through and display the `launch_site` information for the entry
+- Try to time box yourself to anywhere between 30 minutes - 1 hr for this tasks.

+2)
 - Create a new component called AgeGuesser
 - Create an input, and every time the input changes make a call to this API `https://api.agify.io/?name={text}` with the text entered
-- Try to time box yourself to anywhere between 30 minutes - 1 hr for these tasks.
+- Try to time box yourself to anywhere between 20 minutes - 45 min for this tasks.

 Please reach out to us with any questions or if you get stuck!
 This is meant to be fun and a hands on exercise.
 ## Available Scripts